Michigan’s Island Resort and Casino is a tribal property located in Harris in the southwestern portion of the state’s Upper Peninsula.

 The Island Resort and Casino is owned and operated by the Hannahville Indian Community, which is a federally-recognized tribe that is part of the larger Potawatomi Tribe.
 The resort itself is a top-notch multi-activity property with golf courses, restaurants, and the casino.
 Guests to the resort can stay in one of the 326 rooms in the onsite hotel.

-Sports betting will come to Island Resort and Casino on Sept.
-10 when the BetAmerica Sportsbook is scheduled to open.
+Sports betting came to Island Resort and Casino on Sept.
+10 when the BetAmerica Sportsbook opened.
 The tribe is also partnered with Churchill Downs Incorporated to operate the BetAmerica brand for online sports betting and internet gaming.

 Read on for more information about this fabulous location in the UP.
 We will have all the latest updates and news about Island Resort and Casino as it becomes available.

 Michigan is jumping into online gambling with both feet in 2020.
 Many of its casinos are finding strategic partners to help power their online casinos, poker rooms, and sportsbooks.

 Island Resort and Casino found a partner in Churchill Downs Incorporated.
 The CDI-owned BetAmerica will serve as the front-facing brand for online sports betting and online casinos at launch of Michigan online gambling.

 There’s a crowded market of online gambling operators coming to Michigan.
 BetAmerica is well-known to horse racing fans, but that’s not a huge footprint of potential customers in Michigan.
 It will be interesting to see how online gambling fares for the Kentucky company, known most for their ownership of the famed Kentucky Derby race.